-Covered Service Limitations/Notes Covered allergy services include: In vitro specific IgE tests.
-Intracutaneous (intradermal) skin tests.
+Covered Service Limitations/Notes Allergy Testing Allergy testing is covered for enrollees who have symptoms of allergic disease, such and Allergen as respiratory symptoms, skin symptoms or other symptoms that consistently follow a Immunotherapy particular exposure, not including local reactions after an insect sting or bite.
+Covered services include allergy testing and allergen immunotherapy relating to hypersensitivity disorders manifested by generalized systemic reactions as well as by localized reactions in any organ system of the body.
+Covered allergy services include: • In vitro specific IgE tests. • Intracutaneous (intradermal) skin tests.
 Percutaneous skin tests.
 Ingestion challenge tests.
 Allergen immunotherapy: Allergen immunotherapy is covered at: Up to 180 doses every calendar year, per enrollee, for supervision of preparation and provision of antigens other than stinging or biting insects Up to 52 doses every calendar year, per enrollee, for supervision of preparation and provision of antigens related to stinging or biting insects.
 We will also cover allergen immunotherapy doses exceeding the above quantities when medically necessary.
-Ambulatory Surgical Services Covered services include medically necessary diagnostic, preventive, therapeutic, rehabilitative or palliative items or services furnished to an outpatient by or under the direction of a physician or dentist in a free-standing facility which is not part of a hospital but which is organized and operated to provide medical care to enrollees.
-Performance of outpatients surgical procedures will be reimbursed on a flat fee per service basis.
+Ambulatory Surgical Services Covered services include medically necessary diagnostic, preventive, therapeutic, rehabilitative or palliative items or services furnished to an outpatient by or under the direction of a physician or dentist in a free-standing facility which is not part of a hospital, but which is organized and operated to provide medical care to enrollees: Performance of outpatient surgical procedures will be reimbursed on a flat fee per service basis.
 All outpatient surgery charges for the specified surgeries should be billed using revenue code 490 - Ambulatory Surgery Care.
 All other charges associated with the surgery (for example, observation, labs, radiology) must be billed on the same claim as the ambulatory surgery charges.
 The only revenue code that will be paid will be the flat rate fee for the ambulatory surgery.
 The minimum reimbursement rate for groupings can be found on the Louisiana Medicaid Outpatient Hospital Ambulatory Surgery Fee Schedules.
 A list of the surgical procedures is also provided on the fee schedule.
-For minor surgeries that are medically necessary to be performed in the hospital operating room but the associated CPT code is not included in the Louisiana Medicaid Outpatient Hospital Ambulatory Surgery Fee Schedules, submit charges using revenue code HR361 - Operating Room Services-Minor Surgery.
-When more than one surgical procedure is performed on the same date of service, only the primary surgical procedure will be paid.
-ASC services are items and services furnished by an outpatient ASC in connection with a covered surgical procedure.
-Covered services include, but are not limited to the following: Nursing, technician and related services Use of an ambulatory surgical center Lab and radiology, drugs, biologicals, surgical dressings, splints, casts, appliances and equipment directly related to the provision of the surgical procedure